Nonprofit Technology Roadmap

 The headline solution may sound simple too: implement a new CRM or donor platform.

-But the real work is usually a bundle of moving parts:
+But the real work hiding inside a nonprofit technology roadmap phase is usually a bundle of moving parts:

 • Data: definitions, duplicates, missing fields, governance